parmaja/wp_metallic/README.md

 **Install**

-Need PHP 5.3 or above
+Need PHP 5.3 or above to work

 Put all file here \wp-content\themes\metallic
+Put your logo in \wp-content\themes\metallic\images\logo.png Sorry only logo.png we accept, and be careful about the size.

 CSS Macros
 ----------